altruios/namshubettulpa/public/namshubettulpa/chapters/restructuring.md

 *Rossin walked to the doorway*
 'R::Have a read through that when you have some time.'
 *Martha pushed open the door*
-~Before the hallway was cast in a golden light emanating from the room~ ~It was bright enough to be blinding, that didn't make sense to her~ ~As she stepped in it was like a switch had been flipped and she could see~ "M::...Oh what the fuck."
+~Before the hallway was cast in a golden light emanating from the room.
+It was bright enough to be blinding, that didn't make sense to her.
+As she stepped in it was like a switch had been flipped and she could see~ "M::...Oh what the fuck."
-~The room was atrociously decorated in the most garish wallpaper imaginable~ ~Purple against green askew and uneven lines covered the wall~ ~Nothing was a right angle~
+~The room was atrociously decorated in the most garish wallpaper imaginable.
+Purple against green askew and uneven lines covered the wall.
+Nothing was a right angle.
-~Everywhere the eye look every burned into her brain~ 'R::A landing pad.'
+Everywhere the eye look every burned into her brain~ 'R::A landing pad.'
 *Rossin walked down the little alcove stairs to the right* "FL::Watch your step on these..."